Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

 \section{Evaluation}

 We implement a web-based prototype system.
+The source code of our system is available at: \url{https://github.com/ZeroWangZY/fed-vis}.
 The back-end is written with Python.
 The front-end visualization is implemented with a combination of HTML5, JavaScript, and D3.js.
 SocketIO is used to communicate between clients and the server.
 TensorFlow is used to implement our deep learning model.
 All clients are simulated on a single machine with eight simulation nodes, which has an i7-8700 processor and a GTX 1660Ti GPU.

-The dataset used for our prototype system is a Urban-Mobility dataset, which contains 8,283,605 records, and is obtained from Didi Chuxing Technology Co., the biggest ride-hailing service company in China.
-The basic unit of recorded data is a taxi order, which contains information about the latitude and longitude of order start and order end, the time of order start and order end.
-The time spans from May 1st, 2017 to October 31st, 2017.
-These records are distributed over eight clients and are non-i.i.d. across clients (i.e., they are not independent and identically distributed (i.i.d.)).
-We use a set of synthetic data (8 million items) to generate other representative charts.